 8. A/B testing

 The only way to be sure your emails are performing at their optimum level is to A/B test different variations.

 Whether you switch up your subject line with a question vs a statement, or try out different CTAs, A/B testing your email campaigns means you can uncover which style resonates best with your audience.

 Measure the success of each variation and learn from your data insights to inform your future campaigns and make sure you're getting the most out of your email marketing.

 Email marketing is the most effective form of marketing communication.

 Make sure your efforts aren’t going to waste and maximise the impact of your emails with these easy-to-implement best practices.

-If you’re looking for an Email Retargeting system to automatically deliver tailored communications straight to your customers’ inboxes, get in touch at [email protected] or call 0204 505 9040.
+If you’re looking for an Email Retargeting system to automatically deliver tailored communications straight to your customers’ inboxes, book a demo with a member of our team.